Adeshppp/Java-Course/DataStructuresAndAlgorithm/readme.md

 When we have a type where we can perform some operations we call them Abstract. example of ADT is queue data structure:
-concept: First In First Out
+> concept: First In First Out

-when we have a concept and associates operations along with data then it is called as Abstract Data Type.
+when we have a concept and associate operations along with data then it is called as Abstract Data Type.

-# Array
+## Array

 ###  Best case:
 1. Searching operation